Finding critical minerals and high-tech metals

 - minimising investment risk in greenfield exploration in NSW

-- supporting industry by releasing pre-competitive data to support projects, and
+- supporting industry by releasing pre-competitive data to support projects

 - supporting industry in identifying new critical mineral resources in NSW.